XiYan-SQL: A Novel Multi-Generator Framework For Text-to-SQL: Experiments

 \subsection{Study of SQL Selection}

 After obtaining multiple candidate SQL queries, we introduce a strategy that combines candidate reorganization with a SQL selection model to choose the optimal candidate SQL.
 Next, we explore the selection strategy with a detailed comparative analysis.
 Table \ref{tab:sele_method} presents the analysis of different SQL selection methods.
 We observe that the majority voting strategy, based on consistency, achieves the EX of 69.82\%.
 Furthermore, leveraging our fine-tuned selection model, we compare several distinct selection strategies.
 Here, $\mathrm{s}_1$ denotes presenting the candidate samples to the selection model in a random order, $\mathrm{s}_2$ indicates the organization of candidate SQL samples in descending order based on their corresponding model performance, and $\mathrm{s}_3$ employs the proposed candidate reorganization to enhance the model's attention.
-Our selection strategy (\textit{i.e.}, $\mathrm{s}_3$) outperforms the majority voting method by approximately 3\% and demonstrated significantly better performance than the other selection strategies.
+Our selection strategy (\textit{i.e.}, $\mathrm{s}_3$) outperforms the majority voting method by approximately 3\% and demonstrates significantly better performance than the other selection strategies.
 As the number of candidates increases, the selection task becomes more complex, and the advantages of our current method become even more pronounced.

 In the aforementioned experiments, we have demonstrated that our selection model, based on the proposed candidate reorganization strategy, achieves performance that significantly surpasses that of the Majority Voting method.
-This improvement can be attributed not only to our selection strategy, but also to the strong discriminative capability of our selection model.
+This improvement highlights the powerful synergy between our selection strategy and the strong discriminative capability of our model.
+The strategy effectively amplifies the model's ability to focus on the correct SQL.
 We further evaluate the performance of the selection model.
 To minimize the impact of candidate quantity and order on the model, we randomly sample three different candidate quantities (2, 6, and 10) from the BIRD dev dataset and organize the candidates in random order for presentation to the model.
 As shown in Table \ref{tab:selection_model}, our fine-tuned selection model outperforms the baseline model and also exceeds the performance of advanced out-of-the-box models (such as GPT-4o and Gemini).
 Additionally, due to the smaller size of our fine-tuned model, it exhibits faster response times and improved instruction-following capabilities.